 This section will provide instructions on how to quickly visualize your data using the Clustergrammer Web App and the Clustergrammer Jupyter Widget as well as instructions on how to interact with the visualization.
 For developers interested in building their own web page using Clustergrammer, please see the Web-Development with Clustergrammer section.

-Users can easily generate an interactive and shareable heatmap visualization using the Clustergrammer Web App.
-Simply upload a tab-separated matrix file (see screenshot below) at the homepage to be redirected to a permanent and shareable visualization of your data.
+Users can easily generate an interactive and shareable heatmap visualization using the Clustergrammer Web App (see upload section screenshot below).
+Simply upload a tab-separated matrix file (see Matrix Formats and Input/Output for more information) at the homepage to be redirected to a permanent and shareable visualization of your data.

 Once you upload your data, the Clustergrammer Web App clusters your data and produces three views: a heatmap of your input matrix, a similarity matrix of your columns, and a similarity matrix of your rows.
 See the screenshots below and the example visualization for an example results page.